-RS’s Richard Jeffers pinpoints the skills needed for effective planning and maintenance, supporting Maintenance, Repair and Operations (MRO)
+RS Component’s Richard Jeffers pinpoints the skills needed for effective planning and maintenance, supporting Maintenance, Repair and Operations (MRO)

 Effective maintenance planning and scheduling is probably the single most important area to get right in an effective maintenance organisation.
 Yet it is consistently dismissed as an add-on function that can be removed in times of budget constraint and often assigned to the person who is no longer able to work on the tools, without any consideration to their capability in the role.
 Getting the right capability in the planning and scheduling role will transform a poor maintenance function from being trapped in a reactive cycle into one where work, corrective or preventive, is executed effectively.

 A plan without a schedule is simply a wish list